 Burning Man 2020/Multiverse

-New and pretty amazing things can emerge from (for lack of a better description) the shit show that is 2020.
+New and pretty amazing things can emerge from (for lack of a better description) the shit show that was 2020.
 During the same week as Burning Man would have taken place, 8 multiverses came online.
 I've been playing in two of them.
 I have more thoughts on that over in The Meowltiverse. *************************************** Wow.
 Things have changed since the last update.
 The world is hunkering down, practicing social distancing, making masks and other personal protection gear for frontline workers (healthcare, safety & rescue, veterinarians, grocery store clerks, delivery folks, mail carriers) as COVID-19 infects hundreds of thousands of people, killing indiscriminately.
 I'm furious at our government for wasting time denying the virus was serious, calling it a Democratic hoax and angry at the people who believe the POS in the White House; sick with sadness for victims and their families; frightened of the unknown.
 But I am fortunate to be able to stay at home as much as possible, avoiding contact and potential exposure to the virus.
 As an introvert, it is a pass to stay home without feeling guilty about not wanting to be around other people.
 I'm also fortunate that I have a husband I get along with and six indoor kitties who enjoy my company.
 I can't even begin to imagine what it is like for the extroverts, the people living alone, people who cannot stay home, the people in abusive relationships, the people with compromised immune systems.
 The greed and indifference spewing out of this administration is overwhelming.
 Price gouging; the treatment of minimum wage works, nurses and doctors by corporations is disgusting; shipments of PPEs heading to hospitals getting swiped by the Federal Government; panic buying; blatant voter suppression...it's all too much sometimes.

 On Friday, April 10, 2020, Burning Man - the building of Black Rock City - was cancelled.
 It was the right thing to do and most people knew it was coming.
 No one knows how long this is going to go on.
 What a decision to have to make!
 And we were reminded that Burning Man is not the event but rather a community.
 And this year's theme is The Multiverse.
 Indeed!
 There are plans to create a virtual event.
 I'm heartbroken for the artists who have already spent so much time and money on their projects.
 This will be the first year since 2005 that I haven't been traveling to TTITD.
 However, I am getting ready to build Cat #5!
 Thanks to We Are From Dust, I'll be building art during the time of COVID-19.
 Read more about that amazing project here.